semaphoreci/book-monorepo-cicd/chapters/04-continuous-delivery.md

-In the same pane, and below automatic promotions, there's a section for setting parameters.
-We'll use environment variables to keep the pipelines reusable.
+In the same pane, immediately below you'll find the parameters section.
 Click **+add environment variable** and type the following conditions:

-- Name: `SVC`.
-This is the name of the environment variable that will exist though the new pipeline.
+- **Name** of the variable: `SVC`
-- Description: `Service to stage`.
-A user-friendly explanation of the variable meaning.
+- **Description**: `Service to stage`
-- Valid options: These are the possible values the variable can take. `users`,`billing`,`ui` (one per line)
+- **Valid options:** `users`,`billing`,`ui` (one per line)
-- Default value: `users`.
-The default value when the pipeline is promoted automatically.
+- **Default value**: `users`

 ![](./figures/04-pp1.png)

-What we're doing here is creating an environment variable.
-Its allowed values are the names of our three services.
+What we're doing here is creating an environment variable, called `SVC`, which can take the values of any of our three services.
 When performing a manual promotion, you'll be able to pick the service from a list.
 On automatic promotions, the default value will be used.

+### 3.4.5 Staging pipeline

 Next, we'll create the staging pipeline.
 Click on the newly created pipeline and scroll down to **YAML file path**.
 Replace the default value with: `.semaphore/stage.yml`

-Click on the new pipeline and it's name to: `Stage ${{ parameters.SVC }} to Heroku`.
-The `SVC` variable will be expanded when the pipeline starts.
+Click on the new pipeline and set it's name to: `Stage ${{ parameters.SVC }} to Heroku`.
+The `SVC` variable will be expanded dynamically the pipeline starts.

 ![](./figures/04-pp2.png)

 We'll use the first block in the staging pipeline to deploy the staging application.
-Thanks to parametrization, `SVC` will store the application name.
-As for the `ENV`, we'll define it at the block level and in this case, it will be "staging".
+Thanks to parametrization, `SVC` holds the application name.
+As for the `ENV`, we'll define it here, at the block level, as "staging".
 The combined commands are:

 ``` bash
 checkout